 The thing about these forums is that they just give you a lot of random emails.
 You could get disposable addresses that aren’t linked to an actual person.
 You can go here to learn more about disposable temporary emails but, the basic rule of thumb is you don’t want your messages going to them.

 Even if your emails do go to an actual person, the server will find out that it’s from someone who purchased a list.
-Not only will your message go straight into the receiver’s spam folder, but your reputation will drop.

 Make Sure Your Sender Name is Recognizable